skills-dev-2/release-notes-and-changelogs/.github/steps/2-release-notes.md

 3. Commit these changes to your repository
 4. Go to the issue you created earlier and comment "release-created"

-Once you've completed these steps, I'll guide you to the next part of the course.
+Once you've completed these steps, refresh your page to advance to the next part of the course.